 Lijepa naša domovino, indeed. #TeamCroatia #still #worldcup2018 #velebitnationalpark

 Mark Twain thought watermelon is what the angels eat.
 But this traditional 4th of July snack is also an #immigrant story: Watermelons were originally cultivated in Africa.
 Archaeologists have found seeds at a 5,000 year old settlement in Libya, and Egyptian paintings of the melon have been found on 4,000 year old tombs.
-While it was probably bitter back then—the sweetness was been bred—its usefulnesses as water storage made it popular.
+While it was probably bitter back then—the sweetness was bred—its usefulnesses as water storage made it popular.
 Hippocrates, once trade brought watermelons to Greece, used it as a cure for heatstroke.
 And its seeds likely arrived in the U.S. with slaves.
 As climate change brings record heat-levels, considering the ways we're all connected—and the universal importance of safe drinking water—seems pretty crucial to finding true #independence. #july4th #america #watermelon #independenceday

 Somebody’s waiting for his blueberry pancakes. #cabinmorning #wisconsin #summer #whatthefluff